 In 2004, Spectrum opened a flax processing facility in Iowa.
-Expenses from that startup, and higher costs for imported oil products due to the weak dollar, caused the company to post an $833,000 loss in 2004.
+Expenses from that startup, and higher costs for imported oil products because of the weak dollar, caused the company to post an $833,000 loss in 2004.

-Phillips said Spectrum went looking for capital last year, but the combination of being public, small and posting a loss meant no one was interested in less than a controlling interest, he said. ?We couldn?t get any sort of valuation that made sense,? he said.
+Phillips said Spectrum went looking for capital last year, but the combination of being public, small and posting a loss meant no one wanted less than a controlling interest. ?We couldn?t get any sort of valuation that made sense,? he said.

-From an original list of 80 mostly strategic buyers from both the conventional and the natural/organic sides, suitors were winnowed to Hain.
+Spectrum began again with a list of 80 mostly strategic buyers from both the conventional and the natural/organic sides.
+Suitors were eventually winnowed to Hain.

 Retailers will benefit, Blomquist said, as more capital from Hain allows Spectrum to boost promotion and marketing spending.
 Recent marketing efforts have focused on moving perimeter naturals shoppers—who buy fresh produce, meat, dairy and baked goods—into the center store.